This Malted Chocolate Cake is what your dreams are made of!

-I know that is just crazy but I had to work with her taste, so I decided to make a chocolate cake with malted milk chocolate frosting, which is sweeter and less intense than dark chocolate.
-Just what my little girl loves!
+I know that’s crazy, but it led me to decide to make the cake with malted milk chocolate frosting.
+This version is sweeter and less intense than dark chocolate.
+Just what my kids love!

 I searched the internet for a while for the best frosting and ended up using Sweetapolita’s recipe because when it comes to cakes, she is the queen!